-Area of Study 2 - Do things move without contact?
+Area of Study 1 - How do things move without contact?

-In this area of study, students examine the similarities and differences between gravitational, electric and magnetic fields.
-Students explore how positions in fields determine the potential energy of and the force on, an object.
-They investigate how concepts related to field models can be applied to construct motors, maintain satellite orbits and to accelerate particles including in a synchrotron.
+In this area of study students examine the similarities and differences between three fields: gravitational, electric and magnetic.
+Field models are used to explain the motion of objects when there is no apparent contact.
+Students explore how positions in fields determine the potential energy of an object and the force on an object.
+They investigate how concepts related to field models can be applied to construct motors, main satellite orbits and to accelerate particles.

-Area of Study 3 - How are fields used in electricity generation?
+Area of Study 2 - How are fields used to move electrical energy?

+The production, distribution and use of electricity has had a major impact on human lifestyles.
 In this area of study students use empirical evidence and models of electric, magnetic and electromagnetic effects to explain how electricity is produced and delivered to homes.
-The explore the transformer as critical to the performances of electrical distribution systems in minimising power loss.
+They explore magnetic fields and the transformer as critical to the performance of electrical distribution systems.